Pelvic Rehabilitation Practitioner Certification

 Does H&W accommodate test takers with disabilities?

 H&W complies with the Americans with Disabilities Act, and will work with its testing partners to provide reasonable accommodations for those who have disabilities and request accommodations.
-Requests for examination accommodations must be attached to PTPC applications.
+Requests for examination accommodations must be attached to PRPC applications.
 Please download and complete the Request for Special Testing Accommodations form.

 On what dates will the exam be offered?